josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example path="testing/src/app/demo/async-helper.spec.ts" region="fake-async-test-tick-new-macro-task-async"></code-example>

-And in some case, you don't want to trigger the new macro task when ticking, you can use `tick(milliseconds, {processNewMacroTasksSynchronously: false})` to not invoke new macro task.
+And in some case, you do not want to trigger the new macro task when ticking, you can use `tick(milliseconds, {processNewMacroTasksSynchronously: false})` to not invoke new macro task.

 #### Comparing dates inside fakeAsync()